 Organizations with a culture of innovation also put systems in place like integrated customer touch point management.
 Here the voice of customer is ably captured, categorized, and then funneled to product managers, designers, customer service, production, sales & marketing, account receivables, and shipping, or to whatever department might be able to use particular customer feedback.
 Finally, and perhaps most importantly, programs must be created to reward innovative efforts that include recognition and financial incentives.
 These programs send a clear message that innovation is valued.

 If you’re looking for a definitive description of innovative leadership, good luck.
 Like good art; it can be difficult to explain but easy to recognize.
 Most would agree, however, that innovative leaders are willing to try new approaches and to think in different ways.
-They understand that at times failure is part of learning.
+They understand that at times failure is a factor that influences learning.
 They keep their eye on the horizon as well as the bottom line.
 They tend to see the inherent and potential value of organizational operations instead of just the cost.